 Procedure to Sign-in/ Sign-out a Residential Guest

 SUPD oversees the residential guest sign in/sign out process.
 Hosts must meet their residential guests at the hall security desk and present their Suffolk IDs when signing in residential guests.
 Residential guests must surrender a valid photo ID (non-expired) to SUPD when signing in.
 Hosts must escort their residential guest(s) back to the desk to check out at which time the ID will be returned.
 SUPD documents residents who do not properly sign out their residential guests.
-This documentation is forwarded to Residence Life and Housing and may result in disciplinary action, a fine and/or guests may be permanently banned from the residence halls.
+This documentation may be forwarded to Residence Life & Housing and/or the Dean of Students Office and may result in disciplinary action, a fine and/or guests may be permanently banned from the residence halls.

 Expectations Regarding Residential Guests